-In Agostinelli et al. (2019), there are explicit peer effects and there is endogenous sorting due to endogenous rental costs.
+In the work of Agostinelli et al. (2019), there are explicit peer effects, and there is endogenous sorting due to endogenous rental costs.
 To outline the main ideas, consider a version of the model described in Section 2 in which there are two neighborhoods, P (posh) and B (bohemian).
-Hence, the neighborhood variable d_t that enters the technology of skill formation (6) and (7) satisfies $d_t \in \{P, B\}$.
-Rental prices $q(d_t)$ which enter the budget constraint (5) may differ across these neighborhoods.
+Thus, the neighborhood variable $d_t$ that enters the technology of skill formation in Equations 6 and 7 satisfies $d_t \in \{P, B\}$ .
+Rental prices $q(d_t)$ that enter the budget constraint in Equation 5 may differ across these neighborhoods.
 The new element is that neighborhood choice and neighborhood quality are endogenous.

 In choosing a neighborhood, parents consider their own preferences, the quality of the neighborhood as a place to raise children, and the cost of living in the neighborhood.
 Parents' own preferences are determined by a random preference shock for neighborhoods.
 For instance, parents may have a preference for the neighborhood in which they grew up.
 The quality of the neighborhood is driven by peer effects.
-As a simple example, suppose the quality of the neighborhood depends on the average skills S of the adult residents.
-In more elaborate formulations, neighborhood quality can also depend on local public goods, parents' investments I, and the skills s and educational effort x of the local children, that is, peer effects.
+As a simple example, suppose that the quality of the neighborhood depends on the average skills S of the adult residents.
+In more elaborate formulations, neighborhood quality can also depend on local public goods; parents' investments I; and the skills s and educational effort x of the local children, that is, peer effects.

 The model implies that both parenting and neighborhood choice interact with economic conditions.
-The model displays a force towards economic segregation: richer parents are more willing and more able to pay high rents in order to provide their children with a good environment.
+The model displays a force toward economic segregation: Richer parents are more willing and more able to pay high rents to provide their children with a good environment.
 In the basic model, the strength of this force depends primarily on inequality.
-Consider, first, an environment with low inequality, which could be modeled as a low ratio w_H/w_L in the setup used in Section 3.2.
+Consider first an environment with low inequality, which could be modeled as a low ratio $w_H/w_L$ in the setup used in Section 3.2.
 The equilibrium will display some segregation, but only to a limited extent.
 In particular, there will be one neighborhood where rich people are more likely to live, and another that has more poor people.
-The poorer households are deterred from the rich neighborhood due to higher rental costs.
-Nevertheless, with low inequality the degree of sorting will also be low.
-If inequality is low, so are the stakes in getting the best possible education for the children.
-Hence, providing the best possible environment for the children is a relatively weak force in choosing the neighborhood, and for many parents their preference shock (which is uncorrelated with status) will drive the choice.
+The poorer households are deterred from the rich neighborhood by higher rental costs.
+Nevertheless, with low inequality, the degree of sorting will also be low.
+If inequality is low, then so are the stakes of getting the best possible education for the children.
+Thus, providing the best possible environment for the children is a relatively weak force in choosing the neighborhood, and for many parents, their preference shock (which is uncorrelated with status) will drive the choice.
 The difference in the rental price across the neighborhoods will also be low, again because parents have a limited willingness to pay for a better environment for their children.